costalago/examples/README.md

 algorithms: Tests and notebooks related to algorithm analysis.

+backend: Tests and examples related to backend development

 ml/mouse_recognition: Django web application for mouse input recognition with deep neural networks.
 The network is a Fully Convolutional Network applied to time series classification.